 - Constantly improve your system of production and service to increase quality and reduce waste.

 - Institute leadership.
 The aim of supervision should be to lead and help people do a better job.

 - Drive out fear so that everyone may work effectively for the company.

 - Break down barriers between departments.
-People in research, design, sales and production must work as a team, to foresee and solve problems of production and supply.
+People in research, design, sales, and production must work as a team to foresee and solve production and supply problems.

 - Remove barriers to your workers feeling pride in their work.

-- Institute a vigorous program of education and re-training for both management and the workforce.
+- Institute a vigorous education and re-training program for management and the workforce.

 - Take action to accomplish the transformation.
-Management and workforce must work together.
+Management and the workforce must work together.

 The Seven Deadly Diseases of Management